kubernetes/website/content/en/docs/reference/kubectl/_index.md

 then kubectl assumes it is running in your cluster.
 The kubectl tool looks up the namespace of that ServiceAccount (this is the same as the namespace of the Pod) and acts against that namespace.
-This is different from what happens outside of a cluster; when kubectl runs outside a cluster and you don't specify a namespace, the kubectl command acts against the `default` namespace.
+This is different from what happens outside a cluster; when kubectl runs outside a cluster, and you don't specify a namespace, the kubectl command acts against the `default` namespace.

 ## Operations